tbebekis/Tutorial-JsonSerializer/README.md

 #### [JsonConverter]

-Secifies what converter type to use in serialization.
+Specifies what converter type to be used in serialization.

 ```
 [JsonConverter(typeof(JsonStringEnumConverter))]